While repaving Lake Washington Boulevard, the City of Kirkland widened bicycle lanes to make cycling safer and more comfortable.

 Map of Slurry Seal History

-Kirkland repairs and conditions more than 10 lane miles of arterials, which are the City's most traveled class of roads.
-The primary method of repairing arterials is to resurface them.
+Kirkland repairs and conditions up to 10 lane-miles of arterials, which are the City's most traveled class of roads.
+The primary method of repairing arterials is to repave them.
 Engineers call this 'overlay.'
-Kirkland will overlay in 2014 sections of Lake Washington Boulevard, Northeast 112th, 116th, 124th and 132nd streets, as well as 120th and 132nd avenues northeast.

-The City treats approximately 30 lane miles of neighborhood and collector roads every year.
+Typically, the City treats approximately 15 to 30 lane-miles of neighborhood and collector roads every year.
 The primary method of treatment for these roads is a thin layer of a mixture of emulsified asphalt, aggregate and water.
-Engineers refer to this as slurry seal.
-Slurry seal can restore roads to near optimum condition for as little as $1,600 per City block.
+Engineers refer to this as 'slurry seal.'
+Slurry seal can restore roads to near optimum condition for as little as $3,400 per City block.
 However, they do not provide structure to the road.
-As such, Slurry Seal is not effective for deteriorated roads.
+As such, slurry seal is not effective for deteriorated roads.

 October to February: Street selection and design